dangerouslyconfident/interYT/README.md

 Save the popup.js file.

-## 4. Create Icon Placeholders (Optional)

-The extension manifest (manifest.json) points to icon files that are not in this repo.
-To avoid a broken icon, you should:

-Inside the main folder, create a new folder named images.

-Create and save three simple PNG icons (even just colored squares) in this folder:

-images/icon16.png (16x16)

-images/icon48.png (48x48)

-images/icon128.png (128x128)

-## 5. Load the Extension in Your Browser
+## 4. Load the Extension in Your Browser

 Open Chrome, Edge, or any Chromium-based browser.